pwolthausen/k8s-workshops/1-Workloads/readme.md

 Changes in future steps can be applied easily in one of 2 ways:
 1. Edit the deployment.yaml file locally.
 Once changes are complete, run the above command again to update the k8s resource
 2. Edit the deployment resource directly through k8s using `kubectl edit deploy [deployment_name]`.
-Note that this uses vi to edit the resource config stored in the clusters etcd.
+Note that this uses vi to edit the resource config stored in the clusters etcd and not all fields can be changed this way.

 ## Setting Variables for the container